Fort Myers Personal Injury Attorney

 1. Auto accidents

 If you are involved in an automobile collision or any other kind of motor vehicle accident, the first thing that you should do is seek medical attention.
 Getting treated by a medical professional will help you determine the severity of your injuries.
-Once you seek medical assistance, you can speak to a Auto accident lawyer and initiate the personal injury claim process.
+Once you seek medical assistance, you can speak to an auto accident lawyer and initiate the personal injury claim process.

 1. Slip and fall accidents

 In many cases, an individual may accidentally fall on someone else’s property.
 If the floor is wet or unsafe, you can take legal action.
 The property owner must ensure the floors are built correctly and safely maintained.
 The floor should be free from all hazards.
-In some states, you can even file a claim if you are partially to blame.
 Sometimes, slip and fall accidents can cause wrongful death also.

 1. Medical malpractice

-If your doctor fails to provide the appropriate level of treatment, you can take legal action against them.
-However, you do not have a viable claim against them if you are unhappy with the treatment’s results.
+If your doctor fails to provide an appropriate level of treatment, you can take legal action against them.
+However, you do not have a viable claim against them simply if you are unhappy with the treatment’s results.
 A personal injury claim based on medical malpractice should relate directly to a doctor’s inability to provide you with an adequate level of care.
+An experienced attorney can help you to analyze your claim.

 1. Dog bite